ZeeSpire/zss-afk-site/_posts/en/2022-12-30-valea-verde-a-successful-story-of-reviving-a-forgotten-transylvanian-village.markdown

 On the [Valea Verde website](https://www.valeaverde.com/en/experiences/){:target="_blank" rel="nofollow"}, you can find a multitude of thematic weekends and experiences that you can have here: carriage rides, horse riding, hiking, cycling, wine tasting, themed dinners, SPA, truffle hunting and others.

-{% responsive_image path: assets/images/posts/valea-verde/weekenduri-tematice-si-activitati-valea-verde.webp alt: "Thematic weekends at Valea Verde" %}
+{% responsive_image path: assets/images/posts/valea-verde/weekenduri-tematice-si-activitati-valea-verde.webp alt: "Thematic weekends at Valea Verde" patrupetrei: true %}

 We went on the truffle hunt led by Viorel Șandru, who delighted us with all kinds of stories throughout the two-hour hike through the forest.
 He came accompanied by three dogs of different breeds.
 One of them, named Muchi, was the star of the hunt because he found truffle after truffle.
 But Muchi also ate almost all of them.
 We were surprised to see how many truffles were found, more than we found in October and on a smaller area of ​​forest.
 You can read more information about truffles and their hunting in [this article](/about-truffles-and-how-to-find-them/).

-{% responsive_image path: assets/images/posts/valea-verde/vanatoare-de-trufe-valea-verde.webp alt: "Truffle hunting at Valea Verde" %}
+{% responsive_image path: assets/images/posts/valea-verde/vanatoare-de-trufe-valea-verde.webp alt: "Truffle hunting at Valea Verde" patrupetrei: true %}

 Another unique and authentic experience we had was spending a few hours in the observatory located behind a pear orchard, somewhere on the edge of the forest.
 The observatory is a small wooden cabin, a charming place where you can enjoy the tranquility, and maybe with a little luck you can see wild animals such as foxes, deer, rabbits, wild cats, and why not even bears.
 We got there at sunset and on the way to the cabin we saw a deer.